warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

-In its eigth release, we have assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/) to a total of 31 million SNPs.
+In its eighth release, we have assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/) to a total of 31 million SNPs.
 In addition, we are featuring SNP data for three new data sets:

   1) **Rice Mini-Core Collection (USDA URMC)**: 6.5 million SNPs determined in the URMC diversity panel (190 rice accessions) of the USDA by Kumar et al (2021).